History of Norway: Viking Age

 The Viking Age was a period of Scandinavian expansion through trade, raids and colonization.
 One of the first raids was against Lindisfarne in 793 and is considered the beginning of the Viking Age.
 This was possible because of the development of the longship, suitable for travel across the sea, and advanced navigation techniques.

 Vikings were well equipped, had chain mail armor, and were well trained.
 In addition to gold and silver, an important purpose from the raids was the capture and trading of thralls, which were brought to the Norwegian farms as a slave workforce.
 Whenever the men were engaged in warfare and voyages, the homestead was run by those remaining at home, supervised by the wife.

-The lack of suitable farming land in Western Norway caused Norwegians to travel to and colonize sparsely populated areas of Shetland, Orkney, the Faroe Islands and the Hebrides, the latter of which became the Kingdom of the Isles.
+The lack of suitable farming land in Western Norway caused Norwegians to travel to and colonize sparsely populated areas of Shetland, Orkney, the Faroe Islands, the Hebrides and the Isle of Man the latter two of which became the Kingdom of the Isles.
 Norwegian Vikings settled on the east coast of Ireland circa 800 and founded the island's first cities, including Dublin.
 Their arrival caused the petty Gaelic kings to ally, and by 900 they had driven out the Norwegians.